eduvpn/python-eduvpn-client/doc/md/installation.md

 > **Note**
 > If your target is not supported you can make an issue on the
 > [GitHub repository](https://github.com/eduvpn/python-eduvpn-client) and we will see
 > if we can provide it.
-Right now we only provide x86_64
-> packages (we use a compiled dependency), if you want an ARM package for
+Right, for RPM and DEB, now we only provide x86_64 packages (we use a compiled dependency),
-> a certain target you can also make an issue.
+> if you want to install the client on ARM64, use the [Pip installation](#pip-installation) method.

 ## Installation using a script